Return on Executive Time

 Shared infrastructure is operationally more efficient

 A program that runs five executives does not require five times the operational overhead of a single-executive program.
-The infrastructure — the agentic workflows, the narrative memory, the distribution system — is shared.
+The infrastructure — the content system, the shared narrative, the distribution system — is shared.
 The marginal cost of adding an executive to a functioning program is significantly lower than the cost of building a separate program for each.
 Comms leaders who have managed one-off executive content programs in parallel understand how unsustainable that model is.
 A shared infrastructure changes the math in the direction of time returned, not time consumed.

 Authority compounds across voices